2.9. Tracker Boxes

 Level Perks

-At each Level, you can also choose one Perk from the Perk list at the bottom of the Perk list is divided into two columns.
+The Perk list is divided into two columns.
 The left column are Basic Perks.
-After choosing your fifth Basic Perk (usually at level 5), you unlock the ability to start choosing Advanced Perks from the right column.
+After choosing your fifth Basic Perk (usually at level 5), you unlock and can start choosing Advanced Perks from the right column.

 All Perks can be chosen immediately upon Leveling Up and their benefits can be used in the current Episode.